-DWLS and DLR - Suspended or Revoked License Charges in Michigan
+DWLS and DWLR - Suspended and Revoked License Charges in Michigan

 Driving While License Suspended (DWLS) and Driving While License Revoked (DWLR) are two different offenses covered under the very same state law.
 Legally speaking, they carry the same potential punishment.